zakirullin/cognitive-load/README.md

   <img src="/img/deepmodulev8.png" alt="Deep module" width="700">
 </div>

 Having too many shallow modules can make it difficult to understand the project. **Not only do we have to keep in mind each module responsibilities, but also all their interactions**.
-To understand the purpose of a shallow module, we first need to look at the functionality of all the related modules. `🤯`
+To understand the purpose of a shallow module, we first need to look at the functionality of all the related modules.
+Jumping between such shallow components is mentally exhausting, <a target="_blank" href="https://blog.separateconcerns.com/2023-09-11-linear-code.html">linear thinking</a> is more natural to us humans.

 > Information hiding is paramount, and we don't hide as much complexity in shallow modules.

 I have two pet projects, both of them are somewhat 5K lines of code.
 The first one has 80 shallow classes, whereas the second one has only 7 deep classes.
 I haven't been maintaining any of these projects for one year and a half.

 Once I came back, I realised that it was extremely difficult to untangle all the interactions between those 80 classes in the first project.
 I would have to rebuild an enormous amount of cognitive load before I could start coding.
 On the other hand, I was able to grasp the second project quickly, because it had only a few deep classes with a simple interface.

-Jumping between shallow components is mentally exhausting, [linear thinking](https://blog.separateconcerns.com/2023-09-11-linear-code.html) is more natural to us humans.

 > The best components are those that provide powerful functionality yet have a simple interface.
 > **John K. Ousterhout**